 Severe dehydration can be life threatening and should be considered a medical emergency.
 If you haven’t urinated in eight hours, or you feel confused, tired, and dizzy when you stand up you might be severely dehydrated.
 Having a weak or rapid pulse, and fits are other signs that indicate this.
 Please get immediate medical attention if this is the case.3

 Small children shouldn’t be given only water when they’re dehydrated as it can dilute minerals levels and cause problems.
 Try an oral rehydration solution which is available over the counter – your doctor will be able to recommend one for you.
-This solution contains sodium and potassium salts as well as starch or glucose.4
+This solution contains sodium and potassium salts as well as

 2. Foods You Ate

 Some foods can change the color of your urine when you have them.
 For instance, blackberries, rhubarb, and beets can turn it red or pink.
 Rhubarb, aloe, and fava beans can give it a dark brown or tea color while carrots and vitamin C can turn it orange.
 If your urine is green, it could be due to all that asparagus you ate.